 Use your individual Tax File Number to lodge your tax return.
 You can use this ATO calculator to estimate your tax obligations:

 As sole traders most designers are paid by fee instalments, in which case the employer does not deduct tax, and you need to pay your own tax.
 The ATO has a ready-made system called PAYG (pay-as-you-go) where tax is paid in quarterly instalments.
 This is an easy way to manage your tax obligations throughout the year.

-You may also from time to time be employed full time or casually and paid a regular salary, in which case the employer will deduct tax from your salary and make tax payments on your behalf.
+You may also be employed full-time, part-time or casually, in which case the employer will deduct tax from your salary or pay and make tax payments on your behalf.
 This arrangement is preferred by some smaller production companies and is also preferred by some designers as it simplifies the employment relationship – the employer procedurally makes tax payments and superannuation contributions and provides insurance cover, making all of this very straightforward.
-The employer digitally notifies the ATO of all payments, and these become part of your API.
+The employer digitally notifies the ATO of all payments, and these become part of your Assessable Professional Income (API).

 Your Gross Turnover for GST purposes is your Assessable Professional Income (API) minus GST.
 If you are a Business earning more than $75,000 p/a Gross Turnover (2020 figure) you also need to register for GST and pay goods and services tax.

 If you are a business registered for GST you need to lodge a business activity statement Business Activity Statement (BAS).
 This can be done monthly or quarterly and is a tax statement that reports GST collected and paid.

 If you are employing others in your business, and paying them more than $450 in any month (and unless they are a contractor), then you are considered to be an employer and they are your employee.
 You will need to deduct their tax and pay Superannuation contributions into their Super Fund, ie pay their Super Guarantee.

 - ‘Set up a separate bank account for your tax and put away a quarter to a third of each fee payment.’